brandanpdx/tokio-sushi/readme.md

 # Project Concept and Proposal

 Tokio is a fictional sushi restaurant in New York City.
 To stay true to the high-end theme of the restaurant, I will build out a very modern user interface.
+Futher details about the project proposal can be found in its own markdown file [here](https://github.com/brandanpdx/tokio-sushi/blob/master/capstone-proposal.md).

 # Wireframing
 Wireframing is most effective at the beginning of every design process, when the main objective is creating the product’s structure.